-The rural western 60 percent of the County is zoned to protect agricultural and environmental resources, promote the agricultural economy, and limit cluster development.
-In the urban eastern 40 percent of the County, policies encourage higher intensity employment and mixed-use redevelopment of Downtown Columbia and the U.S. Route 1 and Route 40 corridors, increased multi-family housing, and moderate income housing in all zoning districts.
+The rural western 60 percent of the County is zoned to protect agricultural and environmental resources, promote the agricultural economy, and cluster limited residential development.
+In the urban, eastern 40 percent of the County, policies encourage higher intensity employment and mixed-use redevelopment of Downtown Columbia and the U.S. Route 1 and Route 40 corridors, and increased multi-family housing.
+Moderate income housing is required in residential zoning districts.
 Mixed-use zoning on Route 1 has stimulated nine pioneer developments with over 4,000 units of housing, as well as commercial uses.
-To create a more urban center for the County, the Downtown Columbia plan authorizes 5,500 new residences, 600 new hotel rooms, 1.25 million square feet of retail and 4.3 million square feet of office space over the next 30 years.
+To create an urban center for the County, the Downtown Columbia plan promotes redevelopment of parking lots and other underutilized land to add 5,500 new residences, 600 new hotel rooms, 1.25 million square feet of retail and 4.3 million square feet of office space.

 Adequate Public Facilities regulations, adopted in 1992, require the testing of proposed development for adequacy of schools and roads as a condition of plan approval.
 Milestones, incorporated into the legislation, require properties to move in an orderly and predictable manner through the development process.
-The County, in turn, adopts a six-year plan for its infrastructure, particularly roads and schools, to serve this pace of development.
+The County, in turn, adopts a sixyear plan for its infrastructure, particularly schools and roads, to serve this pace of development.
 Based on the PlanHoward 2030 and the County's Adequate Public Facilities legislation, residential development outside of Downtown Columbia is restricted to 1,850 units per year.
-A cap of 100 units per year limits rural subdivision, combined with an ambitious agricultural land preservation program, redirects rural growth into the eastern County's Planned Service Area for Public Water and Sewer.
+A cap of 100 units per year limits rural subdivision, combined with an ambitious agricultural land preservation program, redirects rural growth pressure into the County's eastern Planned Service Area for Public Water and Sewer.
 The County has numerous community planning and corridor revitalization initiatives underway to maintain the quality of life and property values in older residential neighborhoods, as well as promoting revitalization and redevelopment of older corridors and commercial centers.